Tom Butt: Politics

 He won the Richmond mayoral election of 2014 and succeeded Gayle McLaughlin as mayor.
 He was sworn in by Lieutenant Governor Gavin Newsom on Tuesday, January 13, 2015.
 His relationships with other city leaders deteriorated over time, and in 2021, he said "I’m pretty much a lame duck" and indicated that he would exit political life.

+Since leaving office, Butt has filed lawsuits against the city of Richmond, Mayor Eduardo Martinez, and Vice-Mayor Gayle McLaughlin.